juju/docs/src/en/howto-privatecloud.md

 [Glance Simplestreams Sync][glance-simplestreams-sync]

-It is recommended to set the charm's configuration variable use_swift to true as juju will automatically look for a product-streams service during bootstrap to use for image streams.
+It is recommended to set the charm's configuration variable use_swift to true as Juju will automatically look for a product-streams service during bootstrap to use for image streams.

 !!!
 Note: